Localization theorems in topological Hochschild homology and topological cyclic homology: The general localization theorem

 It still remains to prove Lemma~\ref{lemNoisNt}.
 The proof makes use of Bousfield localization \cite{BousfieldLocalization}, \cite[\S 3.3]{Hirschhorn} in the category of right $\aB$-modules for a small pretriangulated spectral category $\aB$.
 As discussed in Section~\ref{secdkequiv}, the category $\RMod{\aB}$ of right $\aB$-modules has a standard compactly generated stable model structure where the weak equivalences and fibrations are the maps that are objectwise weak equivalences and fibrations in the stable model structure on symmetric spectra.
 The generating cofibrations and generating acyclic cofibrations are the maps $\aB(-,b)\sma f$ for $b$ in $\aB$ and $f$ varying through the generating cofibrations and generating acyclic cofibrations, respectively, of the stable model structure on symmetric spectra.
 The representable right $\aB$-modules $\aB(-,b)$ are both cofibrant and compact.

 Now let $(\aB,\aA)$ be a localization pair.
-We say that a right $\aB$-module $\psi$ is \term{$\aA$-local} if it is fibrant and $\psi(a)$ is trivial for every object $a$ of $\aA$.
+We say that a right $\aB$-module $\psi$ is \term{$\aA$-local} if it is fibrant and $\psi(a)$ is homotopically trivial for every object $a$ of $\aA$.
 In this context, we say that a map of right $\aB$-modules $f\colon \phi \to \phi'$ is an \term{$\aA$-local equivalence} if it induces a bijection of morphism sets in the Quillen homotopy category, $[\phi',\psi]\to [\phi,\psi]$, for every $\aA$-local right $\aB$-module $\psi$.
 The $\aA$-local model structure on right $\aB$-modules has the same cofibrations as the standard stable model structure but has weak equivalences the $\aA$-local equivalences \cite[4.1.2]{Hirschhorn}.
 This is a compactly generated model structure with the acyclic cofibrations generated by the acyclic cofibrations in the standard stable model structure together with the maps of the form $\aB(-,a)\sma f$ for $a$ in $\aA$ and $f$ a generating cofibration in the stable model structure on symmetric spectra.
 The fibrant objects in the $\aA$-local model structure are the $\aA$-local right $\aB$-modules.

 More specifically, every acyclic cofibration in the $\aA$-local model structure is a retract of a sequential colimit of pushouts along arbitrary coproducts of the generating acyclic cofibrations indicated above.
-The cofiber of such a pushout is weakly equivalent (in the standard stable model structure) to a wedge of objects of $\aA$.
-Since objects of $\aB$ are compact, a standard argument \cite[2.3.17]{HPS}, \cite[2.1]{NeemanBousfield} shows that if a representable right $\aB$-module $\aB(-,b)$ is $\aA$-acyclic ($\aA$-locally equivalent to $*$), then in the Quillen homotopy category of the standard stable model structure, $\aB(-,b)$ is in the thick subcategory generated by the representables from $\aA$, and so $b$ is in $\aA$.
+The cofiber of such a map in the colimit is weakly equivalent (in the standard stable model structure) to a wedge of objects of $\aA$.
+Since modules represented by objects of $\aB$ are compact, a standard argument \cite[2.3.17]{HPS}, \cite[2.1]{NeemanBousfield} shows that if a representable right $\aB$-module $\aB(-,b)$ is $\aA$-acyclic ($\aA$-locally equivalent to $*$), then in the Quillen homotopy category of the standard stable model structure, $\aB(-,b)$ is in the thick subcategory generated by the representables from $\aA$, and so $b$ is in $\aA$.
 This implies the following proposition.

 \begin{prop} Let $(\aB,\aA)$ be a localization pair.
-The Yoneda functor that includes $\aB$ in $\RMod{\aB}$ as the representable functors induces a triangulated embedding of $\pi_{0}\aB/\pi_{0}\aA$ in the Quillen homotopy category of the $\aA$-local model structure on $\RMod{\aB}$. \end{prop}
+The spectral Yoneda functor that includes $\aB$ in $\RMod{\aB}$ as the representable functors induces a triangulated embedding of $\pi_{0}\aB/\pi_{0}\aA$ in the Quillen homotopy category of the $\aA$-local model structure on $\RMod{\aB}$. \end{prop}